 Some children continue to have pain even though they are taking acetaminophen and ibuprofen.
-For children 12 years and older having tonsils removed, the doctor may give another medicine called oxycodone/ roxicodone.
+For children 12 years and older having both tonsils and adenoids removed, the doctor may give another medicine called oxycodone/roxicodone.
 Here are some guidelines to follow for this medicine:

-- Children given this medicine may not begin using it until the day after surgery. - Give first dose during daytime hours and watch for four hours for any changes in breathing (slowing of breathing rate). - If your child is sleepy or hard to wake up, do not use this medicine and call the office. - Only give this medicine if the acetaminophen and ibuprofen do not help your child's pain (severe break-through pain)
+- Children given this medication may not begin using it until the day after surgery. - Give the first dose during daytime hours.
+Watch for four hours for any changes in breathing (slowing of breathing rate) - If your child is sleepy or hard to wake up, do not use this medicine and call the office. - Only give this medicine if the acetaminophen and ibuprofen do not help your child's pain (severe break-through pain)